AkomaMathaino/card_game/README.md

 ## Dependencies

-The project relies on the following dependencies:
+The project relies on the following dependency:

 - `tabulate`: A Python library used for generating nicely formatted tables.